kimsama/Unity-ZipDownload/README.md

 ## References

-* [SharpZipLib](http://icsharpcode.github.io/SharpZipLib/) is used to unzip the downloaded file.
+* [SharpZipLib](http://icsharpcode.github.io/SharpZipLib/) is used to unzip the downloaded ZIP file.
 * See [Mongoose](https://code.google.com/p/mongoose/) if you need to quickly setup a web-server.

 ## License